splashprotocol/splash-core/docs/stableswap/SplashStablePool.md

         2. Not less than required quote protocol fees was paid;
         3. Non-quote protocol fees are preserved;
         4. StableSwap invariant value has not decreased (includes validation of the quote liquidity provider fees).
-    1. In case of Deposit (Redeem) action:
+    2. In case of Deposit (Redeem) action:
         1. Pool's mutable params are preserved;
         2. No more than allowed `LP` tokens was given (Not less than required `LP` tokens was received);
-        3. Protocol fees are preserved;
+        3. Protocol fees don't decrease;
-    2. In case of DAO-actions:
+    3. In case of DAO-actions:
         1. Action is confirmed by the proxy-StablePool DAO script;
         2. Action is confirmed by the Splash DAO voting script.

-**Note:** For Pool T2T exact in case of Deposit (Redeem) action validation 6.2.2 is strict and In case of Swap action validation 6.1.4 checks that invariant value is exactly between final and shifted by 'max_swap_error' states.
+**Note:** For Pool T2T exact in case of Deposit (Redeem) action validations 6.2.2 and  6.2.3 is strict and in case of Swap action validation 6.1.4 checks that invariant value is exactly between final and shifted by 'max_swap_error' states.

 ### Pool T2T2T